SimonDosda/SimonDosda.github.io/_posts/2021-06-21-blog-github-pages-1-foreword.markdown

 categories: ruby jekyll
 ---

-This series of articles will show you how to easily and freely deploy a personal portfolio website with a blog.
+This series of articles will show you how to quickly and freely deploy a personal portfolio website with a blog.

 At the end of this tutorial, you will know how to build and host your own [Jekyll][1] blog on [GitHub Pages][2], how to create new pages or blog posts, and how to customize them.